 - Complete the hazard perception section—scoring 44 out of 75 to pass

-The changes are only being introduced to car theory tests from April 14th.
+The changes are only being introduced to car theory tests.
 If you’re taking one of the following types of theory tests, the structure will remain exactly the same:

 - Bus or coach